 Understanding Your Body’s Language: The Key to Lasting Change

-Now that we’ve explored the complex factors behind binge eating, you might be feeling a mix of relief and overwhelm.
+Now that we’ve explored some of the complex factors behind binge eating, you might be feeling a mix of relief and overwhelm.
 It’s a lot to take in, especially if you’ve spent years focusing solely on food and willpower.
 But here’s the exciting part: understanding these underlying causes opens up new possibilities for healing.

 This knowledge shifts the narrative from self-blame to self-compassion.
 It puts you in the driver’s seat of your healing journey, empowering you to decode your body’s signals and respond in nurturing ways.